serpapi/awesome-seo-tools/README.md

 - [Nightwatch](https://nightwatch.io/) - Nightwatch is a cloud-based SEO and analytics tool that focuses on rank tracking and reporting.

+- [Keyword.com](https://keyword.com/) – Track, pinpoint and validate your SEO efforts with real-time accurate rank tracking and Share of Voice features.

 - Other "All in one SEO tools" offer this feature as well.

 ## Technical SEO